 Each attorney of record in a case will receive an email message containing a hyperlink to a document that has been filed.
 Please note that this does NOT include a pro se litigant who has not consented to receive Notices of Electronic Filing.
 One free copy is available to each attorney of record and any secondary address listed under the email information screen.
 The hyperlink to access the document will expire after the earlier of these two events: the first use or 15 days.
 Any time that same hyperlink is accessed after it has expired; the user will be asked for a PACER login and will be charged to view the document.
 All users are advised to print or save the document during the initial viewing period in order to avoid future charges.

-Attention: Do not click on the link in the NEF, until AFTER you are logged into CM/ECF.
+Attention: Do not click on the link in the NEF, until AFTER you are logged into PACER/CM/ECF.

-First, use your court issued login and password to login to CM/ECF.
-Any attempt to view the PSI report before logging into CM/ECF may result in the loss of your "one free look."
+Since January 25, 2020, all attorney users sign in with their PACER account linked to their CM/ECF Southern District of Florida account.
+Any attempt to view the PSI report before logging into PACER and CM/ECF may result in the loss of your "one free look."
+All restricted documents reside in CM/ECF.
 Please note that all attorneys do NOT have access to view PSI reports in CM/ECF.
 PSI reports are restricted documents, only accessible to select attorneys as determined by Probation.

 There are several ways in which you can convert a word processing document to a PDF document.
 Most word-processing programs have a built-in ability to publish a document to PDF format.
 Others programs have the ability to create PDF documents by “printing” to a file and selecting the “printer” called Adobe PDFWriter or Adobe PDF.

-Note: If you need certificates for multiple attorneys, you will need to log in to each attorney’s CM/ECF account to order their certificate of good standing.
+Note: If you need certificates for multiple attorneys, you need to log in to each attorneys CM/ECF account to order their certificate of good standing.

 User Names and Passwords are automatically generated via email once the attorney has successfully completed the CM/ECF training.
 As long as the training has been successfully completed by 5:00 p.m., an email will be sent within three business days.